klovercloud-ci-cd/.github/profile/README.md

 A concern of Klovercloud.com
 ```

-An Open source CI/CD tool designed for distrubuted kubernetes cluster based on Tekton.
+An Open source CD tool designed for distrubuted kubernetes cluster.
 This whole project is backed by [Klovercloud](https://klovercloud.com/).